Kamenorite/playwright-dom-extractor/SMART-SELECTOR.md

 3. **Be Descriptive**: Use meaningful terms that match the element's purpose
 4. **Fallback Strategy**: Have a fallback plan for elements that might be difficult to match

+For more best practices on semantic selectors and data-testid attributes, see [BEST-PRACTICES.md](BEST-PRACTICES.md).

 ## Troubleshooting

 If you're having trouble with smart selectors: